elastufka/SAX-XRS_figures/_posts/2022-02-28-DEXTR-Image-Segmentation-test-with-HMI-data.md

 Challenges:
 - It seems like the object must be continuous.
 Therefore, sunspots in a group have to be treated individually
 - Extreme pixels must be located on the object or boundaries of the object.
 Loosely defining a bounding box (such is the ones that are returned for sunspots from HEK queries) won't produce the desired result.
 However, there seem to be similar image segmentation techniques based on bounding boxes.
 - The model assumes RGB image data.
-The input layer would have to be adjusted to single-channel (or one channel per wavelength if using a full AIA/HMI image cube) to accomodate scientific image data
+The input layer would have to be adjusted to single-channel (or one channel per wavelength if using a full AIA/HMI image cube) to accomodate scientific image data and remove dependency on a colorscale.
+Depending on image saturation/contrast, this could make determining the extreme points by eye less reliable however.
+Automated finding of extreme points via contour levels might be a good alternative, for features like sunspots and perhaps even loops (probably not sigmoids though).